johncallahan/needham_shroeder_spin/README.md

 }
 ````

-The responder (B) waits to receive (?) a message from either A or the
+The responder (PRes shown above and instantiated as "B") waits to
-Intruder.
-When it receives a message, it sets its state to
+receive (?) a message from either A or the Intruder.
+When it receives
-ResRunningAB = true and then replies (!) with a message to the sender.
+a message, it sets its state to ResRunningAB = true and then replies
-The responder (B) then waits (?) to receive a commit message (from A
+(!) with a message to the sender.
+The responder (B) then waits (?) to
-or the Intruder).
+receive a commit message (from A or the Intruder).

 ![cached image](http://www.plantuml.com/plantuml/proxy?src=https://raw.github.com/johncallahan/needham_shroeder_spin/master/ns1_diagram01.txt?cache=no)